awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-batch-jobqueue.md

 When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the job queue ARN, such as `arn:aws:batch:us-east-1:111122223333:job-queue/HighPriority`\.

 For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

+### Fn::GetAtt<a name="aws-resource-batch-jobqueue-return-values-fn--getatt"></a>

+The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type\.
+The following are the available attributes and sample return values\.

+For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.

+#### <a name="aws-resource-batch-jobqueue-return-values-fn--getatt-fn--getatt"></a>

+`JobQueueArn`  <a name="JobQueueArn-fn::getatt"></a>
+Returns the job queue ARN, such as `arn:aws:batch:us-east-1:111122223333:job-queue/JobQueueName`\.

 ## Examples<a name="aws-resource-batch-jobqueue--examples"></a>